marek-kulon/hangman-game/README.md

 * Implementation in Java 8
 * Game state is persisted between restarts in [MapDB] database
 * Game state is protected from read-modify-write race conditions
-* Interaction between browser and server takes place using Ajax requests
+* Ajax communication between browser and server

 ## Requirements

  * JDK8
- * JAVA_HOME variable pointing to active java directory
+ * JAVA_HOME variable pointing to active Java directory

 ## Running the App